A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Amsterdam for Backpackers, Couples, Food, and Families

 Public transit is generally limited in Inner Hebrides.
 Ferries and some local buses are available.
 It's also possible to find there-and-back day cruises to the islands.

 Amsterdam is an unbeatable place for its walkability.
-However, Inner Hebrides is not a walkable destination.
+Also, Inner Hebrides is not quite as popular, but is fairly good for its high level of walkability.

 It's very easy to get around on foot in Amsterdam.
 The historic parts of the city are very walkable and much of the city is best explored on foot.